smiilliin/sbyn-research/README.md

 # sbyn-research

 Comparison of the effectiveness of each suicide prevention treatment on the target population
+Through this study, I sought to emphasize the importance of selecting an appropriate treatment according to the number of target population.
+In addition, no matter how much treatment reduces the suicide rate, the treatment time to achieve maximum effect was also considered.
+However, since each coefficient in this result tends to be determined based on the author's experience and judgment, there seems to be a need to obtain more accurate coefficients through actual cases and research.
+I also expect to be able to design more treatments and compare the effects of various treatments by using this algorithm.

 ## Usage